mvaganov/thinkwithtools/curriculum.md

 <li> <i>(2 min)</i> Have each student cut-and-paste what they think the worst idea is that the AI generated from today.
 </ul></details>
 <details><summary>Webpage hosting</summary><ul>
   <li> <i>(10-30 min)</i> Show the class how to host webpages on the internet. <a gref="https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site">Github</a> is a reliable host for simple web pages.
-There are almost certainly others as well.
+There are almost certainly others as well. <h1>This Requires Preparation Well Before Class.</h1> Test this in an environment as close to the student's environment as possible.
 Use an LLM to determine if there is an easier method for students to have their webpages hosted.
 Explain that these webpages will be used in a public portfolio, which students can share with their friends and parents, and use as skill advertisement to future employers.</ul></details>
 <details><summary><b>Assignment:</b> Products That Don't Exist (fake product landing page)</summary><ul>
 <li> Create a landing page for a new product that doesn't yet exist.
 Include images, and text descriptions of the product.
 Try to make a product that people will want to buy.
 It's ok if you don't know how to create it, or if the product is impractical.
 <li> Before starting the assignment, ask students to:<ul>
-  <li> Use AI to generate product ideas.
   <li> Consider: could you come up with a better ideas by combining ideas that the AI listed?
   <li> After selecting a product to make your page about, ask a peer student or the teacher for their thoughts about your idea.
   <li> When generating the image for your product, use a sketch or draft image as part of the prompt.